ChrisRahme/Duolingo_Bot/README.md

     - `headless` will make the program run in the background if set to `true`
     - `incognito` will open Chrome in incognito mode if set to `true`
     - `mute` will mute Chrome if set to `true`
-    - `practice` will let the program learn and run forver if set to `true`, otherwise you will be asked to manually enter a skill every time
+    - `practice` will let the program learn and run forever if set to `true`, otherwise, you will be asked to manually enter a skill every time

     Note: If `headless` is set to `true`, the program will always run in practice mode